Qiskit/RFCs/0023-executor-primitive.md

 from qiskit import samplex
 from qiskit.samplex.annotations import InjectNoise, Twirl

-# The proposal wants to acknowledge the transtionary reality in which the
+# The proposal is aligned with IBM current push in enabling quantum information
-# primitives continue being the entry point for operating the quantum computer
+# research through its offering and so, places the QuantumProgram and the
-# and this is an specific interface for advanced usage.
+# Executor within a `quantum_info` module inside `qiskit_ibm_runtime` package.
-from qiskit.primitives.implementation import QuantumProgram, Executor
+from qiskit_ibm_runtime.quantum_info import QuantumProgram, Executor

 import numpy as np
 import matplotlib.pyplot as plt